erxes/erxes/docs/installation/docker.md

 * erxes-logger will run on port 3800
 * redis server will run on port 6379
 * mongodb server will run on port 27017
+* rabbitmq server will run on port 5672

 _If these ports aren't available for you, you can always change it.
 But don't forget to change related ENV settings._